xinyuwei-david/david-share/Deep-Learning/AutoRound-Quantize/readme.md

-# Quantization 72B model with AutoRound and inference with vLLM on Azure NC40ads_H100_v5
+# Quantization 70/72B model with AutoRound and inference with vLLM on Azure NC40ads_H100_v5

 This article focuses on model quantization using Intel's open-source tool, AutoRound.
 In post-quantization, AutoRound's accuracy is relatively high and on par with GPTQ.

 Currently, AutoRound hasn't gained much stars on github, primarily because users are already content with AutoAWQ and AutoGPTQ and aren't seeking better alternatives.
 However, AutoGPTQ is actually outdated, and AutoAWQ supports only 4-bit quantization.
 I believe that by the end of 2025, AutoRound will become more popular, especially after its format is integrated into vLLM.

-## Quantization Result
+## Quantization Result of Qianwen-72B

 First, let's look at the test results.
 I used a Azure NC40ads_H100_v5 VM with a single H100 GPU, 40 CPU cores, and 320GB of host memory (not fully utilized).